Billing and Accounts

 What are the main characteristics of my tap water?

 Philadelphia’s water is moderately hard because the rivers from which we get the water contain calcium.
 We increase the hardness slightly as we add lime to adjust the acidity, or pH level of the water.
-These are natural minerals.
+Both calcium and lime are natural minerals.

 The acidity of Philadelphia’s water is controlled at the treatment plant using lime to make sure that treatment works properly and to make sure that the water coming out of your tap is consistent and low in corrosiveness.
 The natural water’s pH can change.
 The treatment plants control these changes so that we can supply water that is neutral in pH.